 "Early on, I attended The Prince's Trust's four-day business enterprise start-up course in Bristol, which looked at marketing and finance, sales and cash flow forecasting, and the legal aspects of running a business.

-"I was then allocated a business mentor, Bob Train, who helped me to improve on my weaknesses.
-He has also taught me a lot about selling, how to be an all-round businesswoman and get the most out of trade shows.
+"I was then allocated a business mentor, who helped me to improve on my weaknesses.
+He also taught me a lot about selling, how to be an all-round businesswoman and get the most out of trade shows.
 Being able to exhibit at trade shows helped me to meet some really important industry buyers and designers.
-For example, I've just completed four greeting card designs for Next.

 "For some time I've been a Young Ambassador for The Prince's Trust.
 I'm delighted to be able to give something back.
 I've been asked to talk to many people about how the Trust helped me.
 The most inspiring talks I've given have been to young school pupils who wanted to learn more about self-employment.
 I even got to take a school class during a careers convention at a high school in Bristol.
 I've also been a guest speaker at Prince's Trust events.

 - "If you really believe in your business idea, can see a niche for your product or service and can turn your idea into a competent business plan, just go for it."

 - "Be patient.
 A business won't spring up overnight, but if you work hard, and utilise all of the tools offered to you by The Prince's Trust, such as the dedicated business mentor, you can go far."

 - Make the most of every opportunity The Prince's Trust offers.
 I have been a Young Ambassador for The Prince's Trust and I have used this opportunity to develop my public speaking skills.
 I have presented to crowds of solicitors, school children, trustees, etc, and it has all been a character-building exercise, as I forced myself to face my demons."